theguyonthesky/Password-Manager/README.md

 3. Place `logo.png` in the same directory as `main.py`
    *(Note: The `data.json` file is auto-created in the same directory when you save your first entry — no need to add it manually.)*

-4. Run the app:
+4. Run the app using one of the following methods:

-python main.py
-or

-bash
-Copy
-Edit
-python3 main.py
-License
-This project is licensed under the MIT License.
-Feel free to use or modify it for personal use or learning.
+Terminal (macOS/Linux): 'python3 main.py'
+Windows (or IDEs like VS Code, PyCharm): 'python main.py' or use the Run button